No products in the basket.

 Be careful not to place excessive force on the compression straps.
 If the bag is compressed too much, the small feather content can be forced through the sleeping bag’s shell.
 This fill leakage won’t affect the performance of the bag; it is more a nuisance or cosmetic problem.
 However, storing your bag in a highly compressed state for long periods will permanently damage the fill material, resulting in an inferior performance.

-Cleaning your bag
+Cleaning your sleeping bag

-Washing a down sleeping bag can be a daunting process.
+Washing a sleeping bag can be a daunting process.
 However, your bag will perform better for longer if it is kept clean.
 There are two ways to do this: